WillOram/cyber-remediation/README.md

 - [ ] Roll out multi-factor authentication for all authentication to remote access systems (e.g. VPN)
 - [ ] Roll out multi-factor authentication for all authentication for third-party vendor access
 - [ ] Prevent users from setting weak passwords (e.g. by deploying Azure AD Password protect)

+## Detect the attacker if they re-gain access to the environment

+### Attacker activity on workstations or servers
+- [ ] Deploy an advance endpoint agent (EPP/EDR) to detect suspicious activity on all systems using behavioural analytics
+- [ ] Add rules to endpoint agent (EPP/EDR) to detect the tools and techniques commonly used by the attackers
+- [ ] Collect and monitor logs from servers (WEVTs with enhanced configuration, Sysmon) and security tooling
+- [ ] Deploy / upgrade AV to ensure AMSI capabilties to detect malicious use of PowerShell
+- [ ] Deploy file integrity monitoring on web servers to detect web shells and malicious code

+### Detect command and control traffic
+- [ ] Collect and monitor logs from VPN and authentication services (Azure Sentinel)(geo, impossible logons, privileged accounts)
+- [ ] Deploy cloud web filtering capabilities to detect and prevent malicious web traffic on-prem and off-prem (e.g. download of PowerShell scripts)
+- [ ] Restrict servers' access to the internet to whitelisted services, detect on traffic to other destinations
+- [ ] Collect and monitor logs from firewalls, DNS servers and web proxies (Azure Sentinel)

+## Limit the attacker’s ability to achieve any objectives if access to the environment is reacquired